natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

 ``index()``
 ^^^^^^^^^^^

-The index() method is used to check under which number item is stored in list:
+Method index() is used to check under which number item is stored in list:

 .. code:: python